connexcs/docs/docs/reporting-problems.md

 * Basic level or above of computer operation.
 * Basic level or above of Telephony.
 * Act as a liaison with your customers and carriers.
-* Initial investigation of the problem.
+* For initial investigation of the problem, first-line support should be internal to your company.
 * Problem Isolation (See [**Debugging guide**](/guides/debugging/))

 ## Support Channels

-Several methods of contacting ConnexCS for assistance are outlined below.
+Several methods of contacting ConnexCS for guidance are outlined below.

 If you need to Report a Problem, please make sure you check that section for information on issue classification and response times, and some tips for reporting issues so we can best address your needs.